Fire Retardant

 Weeping Willow Salix babylonica

-The classic waterside statement of cool and green, the cascading branches personify falling water itself.
+Up to 12m x 12m.* The classic waterside statement of cool and green, the cascading branches personify falling water itself.
 Needs plenty of moisture to be at its best.
-Up to 12m.
+Willows are not generally suitable for small gardens as they have invasive root systems.
+However in larger areas near water they can be delightful and help with erosion See more →

 Golden Weeping Willow